Yen rises, yuan pares losses as Sino-U.S. tariffs kick in

 The yen rose around 0.1% versus to dollar to 106.15 in Asian trading.

-In the onshore Chinese market, the yuan traded at 7.1611 per dollar, versus its previous close of 7.1580.
+Sentiment toward the yuan improved after a private survey on Chinese manufacturing in August beat market expectations, and Chinese shares managed to rise more than 1% on Monday.

-The dollar index against a basket of six major currencies was little changed on Monday at 98.821.
+China's factory activity unexpectedly expanded in August as production edged up, the Caixin/Markit Manufacturing Purchasing Managers' Index (PMI) survey showed on Monday, but orders remained weak, suggesting the improvement could be temporary.

-Thousands of protesters blocked roads and public transport links to Hong Kong airport on Sunday in a bid to draw attention to their fight for democracy.
+In the onshore Chinese market, the yuan traded at 7.1603 per dollar, slightly weaker than its previous close of 7.1580.

-The euro stood at $1.0991 , unchanged in Asia, but sentiment for the common currency was weak after it tumbled on Friday to the lowest in more than two years.
+The euro stood at $1.0992 , up 0.01% in Asia, but sentiment toward the common currency was weak after it tumbled on Friday to its weakest in more than two years.

 German Chancellor Angela Merkel's conservatives and her coalition partners held off a surge in far right support in two state elections in eastern Germany on Sunday.